Pratikshinde55/CloudOps-Terraform-Ansible-LB/README.md

       }
     }

  ## 3.Resource: aws_subnet [This Create Multi-Subnets within VPC]
-**count:** --> The count meta-argument allows the creation of multiple resources based on a list or number.
-Here, it creates a subnet for each
-CIDR range in var.SubnetRange.
+ - **count:**  The count meta-argument allows the creation of multiple resources based on a list or number.
+Here, it creates a subnet for each CIDR range in var.SubnetRange.

-**vpc_id:** Links the subnet to the previously created VPC.
+ - **vpc_id:** Links the subnet to the previously created VPC.

-**cidr_block:** The CIDR block for the subnet, dynamically assigned from the SubnetRange variable.The IP address range for each subnet is dynamically set by the element function
+ - **cidr_block:** The CIDR block for the subnet, dynamically assigned from the SubnetRange variable.The IP address range for each subnet is dynamically set by the element function

-**availability_zone:** Defines the availability zone for the subnet, chosen from the AZRange variable.
-This assigns the subnet to a specific
-Availability Zone (AZ) using the element function again.
+ - **availability_zone:** Defines the availability zone for the subnet, chosen from the AZRange variable.
+This assigns the subnet to a specific Availability Zone (AZ) using the element function again.

-**map_public_ip_on_launch:** Ensures that instances launched in this subnet will automatically receive a public IP.
+ - **map_public_ip_on_launch:** Ensures that instances launched in this subnet will automatically receive a public IP.

+ Code:-

     resource "aws_subnet" "PS-Subnet-block" {